Immersive curriculum. World-class faculty.

 A Vanderbilt Master of Marketing graduate who works three to five years and decides to pursue a Vanderbilt MBA is one semester ahead, with 12 credits applicable toward the 62-credit MBA program.The graduate must still complete an MBA application and be considered in the competitive applicant pool.
 If accepted into Vanderbilt's MBA program, the candidate can complete the MBA in three semesters instead of four.
 MBA applicants have an average of five years of work experience, many in the kinds of entry-level marketing and sales roles that Master of Marketing students will attain.
 MMark graduates will need to build the appropriate experience, then apply to the Vanderbilt MBA program and complete the remaining core classes and requirements in place at the time of MBA enrollment.

-Owen's active student body offers a number of opportunities to get involved outside of the classroom, and Master of Marketing students will have access to a number of professional and social clubs.
+Owen's active student body offers a number of opportunities to get involved outside of the classroom, and Master of Marketing students will have access to all professional and social clubs.

 Yes, Master of Marketing students can apply to the Vanderbilt MBA program.
 The admissions standards for the MBA program are different and generally require three to five years of work experience.
 If you are admitted to the MBA program, some of the Master of Marketing course credits can be used to satisfy MBA graduation requirements.